-I paid about $900 back when I bought my Lenovo ThinkPad X220, and I’ve spent about $270 on upgrades and maintenance over the years, including an SSD, more RAM, and a couple of new batteries (more on that technical stuff later).
+I paid about $900 back when I bought my Lenovo ThinkPad X220 in 2011, and I’ve spent about $220 on upgrades and maintenance as of 2021, including an SSD, more RAM, and a couple of new batteries (more on that technical stuff later).

 Note: This article includes some affiliate links.
 If you click one and make a purchase, we’ll get a small commission.
 100% of our affiliate profits go to charity, and we never let these affiliate relationships affect our recommendations (learn more).